|

 Which plant do you

 want to know about?
-And what genus is that plant found in?
+What genus is that plant found in?

 Many of you likely believe the term "Elephant Ear" is a good way to

-describe large plants you want to grow in your yard, but sorry, I don't.
+describe plants with large you want to grow in your yard> Sorry, I don't

 useless common name.